Front Range Fed

 It's been my experience that crispy potato tacos (also called tacos de papa - a popular Mexican dish) don't get nearly enough love.
 Case in point?
 When was the last time you ordered these babies at a Mexican restaurant over, say, carne asada or al pastor?
 I thought so.
 But my love for potato tacos is renewed after testing and making this recipe, and my family (especially my youngest, who thinks these taste like a Mexican pierogi - his absolute favorite meal) agrees.
 Crispy potatoes stuffed into a warm corn tortilla, fried until golden brown, and loaded with your favorite toppings?
 Delish!

 We've been trying to consume a bit less meat lately, so these delicious tacos have been on heavy rotation.
+(Although I'm no stranger to skirt steak tacos, baja shrimp tacos, or chicken mole tacos!)
 I love that they're vegetarian (we all need a break from ground beef once in a while), use mostly pantry staples, and take very little time to prepare (especially if you're using leftover mashed potatoes).
 They're a great make-ahead option since you can make and store the filling in the fridge, and they're budget-friendly (unless you go all in on the toppings, no judgment!).
 The best part?
 That golden crust from pan-frying the tacos and the melty cheese inside the spiced potato mixture.

 In This Post